 You might also like: Mother daughter date ideas for you and your teen.

-Now sons are a little different than daughters as a rule.
-You are best off selecting activities which require some kind of “doing.”
-Conversation will come naturally from this.
+Sons are generally a little different than daughters.
+You’re best off selecting activities which require some kind of “doing.”
+Conversation can then come naturally from this.

 Oh and add food too.
 Always food!